 (Source: Sector Overview: Road and Transport)

 Domestic airports have an important role to connect people across the country and are heavily used in rural areas in times of distress when road connectivity is limited.
 Presently, the country has 26 domestic airports in operation, with the least number of airports (3) in Province 2 while Province 1 has the most at 12.
 Domestic cargo movement was estimated to be 3693 MT in 2018.
 The terrain and high altitude of some deliveries mean specialist advice is always necessary, particularly during the monsoon from June to September.

-- Most airports outside Kathmandu have no material handling equipment, refueling facilities, adequate firefighting capacity, and limited or no storage capacity.
+Most airports outside Kathmandu have no material handling equipment, re-fueling facilities, adequate firefighting capacity, and limited or no storage capacity.

 Nepal has several purposely built warehouses (called “go-downs”) that are owned by government entities, such as Food Management and Trading Company (FMTC) and Salt Trading Corporation (STC).
 There’s a lack of third-party logistics support, and an inadequate number of storage facilities, especially in sub-national and sub-metropolitan areas.

 Located between China in the north and India in the east, west and the south, Nepal’s trade competitiveness suffers from delays when passing through sea-ports in neighbouring countries, inefficiencies at land border crossings, and limitations on routes for transit cargo.
 Lack of efficient transit increases the costs of transportation and logistics, pushing up the prices of imported, essential, and nonessential consumer goods, as well as the prices of inputs.